-2020 IIHF Ice Hockey World ChampionshipMedia accreditation for the 2020 IIHF Ice Hockey World Championship will start at the end of the year 2019 and close in January 2020.
-Come back later for the accreditation form.
+2020 IIHF Ice Hockey Women's World ChampionshipMedia accreditation for the 2020 IIHF Ice Hockey Women's World Championship in Halifax and Truro, Canada, can be requested now.
+Click here to fill the accreditation form.
+Registration deadline is 12 March.

 Other eventsFor non-top-division events (Division I, II etc.) that are not listed, please contact the organizing member national association.
 The contact information can be found here.

 Accreditation Approval Criteria to IIHF Tournaments